The Healing and Education Center Pakarinka Ushay was founded in 2003 by Tayta Willak and his brothers in the Kichwa community of Agato, Ecuador.

 Maja Krauss

-As a Co-Host for upcoming retreats, Maja brings her scientific perspective, compassionate nature, and a unique ability to bridge cultural gaps.
+As a Co-Host for our retreats, Maja brings her scientific perspective, compassionate nature, and a unique ability to bridge cultural gaps.
 Maja is excited to support each individual on their journey, helping them connect deeply with themselves, others, and the natural world around them.